Jimbly/dcjam2024/Jimb-TODO.md

 Polish
 * consistent ability icons
+* tooltip on Sanity and XP displays, explaining mechanics
 * add sanity icon to spritesheet and use in dialogs
 * scroll area for combat log when needed
 * change wander to only wander between 2 spaces, start and random neighbor, then can enable on all